telent/liminix/doc/new.rst

 Requirements
 ************

 You will need a reasonably powerful computer running Nix.
-Devices that run Liminix are unlikely to have the CPU power and disk space to be able to build it in situ, so the build process is based around "cross-compilation" from another computer.
+Target devices for Liminix are unlikely to have the CPU power and disk space to be able to build it in situ, so the build process is based around "cross-compilation" from another computer.
 The build machine can be any reasonably powerful desktop/laptop/server PC running NixOS.
-Standalone Nixpkgs installations on other Linux distributions - or on MacOS - also ought to work but are untested.
+Standalone Nixpkgs installations on other Linux distributions - or on MacOS, or even in a Docker container - also ought to work but are untested.

 Running in Qemu
 ***************

-You can do this without even having a router to play with.
+You can try out Liminix without even having a router to play with.
 Clone the Liminix git repository and change into its directory